Piano Sonata No. 11 (Mozart): Structure

 The sonata consists of three movements:

 All of the movements are in the key of A major or A minor; therefore, the work is homotonal.
 A typical performance of this entire sonata takes about 20 minutes.

 I. Andante grazioso

 Since the opening movement of this sonata is a theme and variation, Mozart defied the convention of beginning a sonata with an allegro movement in sonata form.
 The theme is a siciliana, consisting of an 8-measure section and a 10-measure section, each repeated, a structure shared by each variation.

 II.
 Menuetto

 The second movement of the sonata is a standard minuet and trio movement in A major.

 III.
 Alla turca

 The last movement, marked Alla turca, is popularly known as the "Turkish Rondo" or "Turkish March".

 Mozart himself titled the rondo "Alla turca".
-It imitates the sound of Turkish Janissary bands, the music of which was much in vogue at that time.
+The form of this movement is an irregular rondo, structured as A–B–C–B–A–B followed by a coda, with B serving as the refrain in which the sounds of Turkish Janissary band instruments are imitated, in a cartoonish and mocking manner.

+Mozart later incorporated this "Alla turca" style in a few other works, including in K. 539 which glorified Emperor Joseph II during the Austro-Turkish War (1788–1791) and portrayed him as so powerful that "even the Turks tremble with fear".
+Mozart also used the "Alla turca" style in K. 620, in which he portrays Blackness, "Moorishness" and Turkishness in a very negative way and as difficult to separate.
+Mozart's musical treatment is considered a part of the wider anti-Turkish propaganda of the time; his style sought to portray Turks as "barbaric" and "cartoonish".